zeroc-ice/ice-dockerfiles/3.6/icestorm/README.md

 # This property defines the endpoints on which the IceStorm
 # TopicManager listens.
 #
-IceStorm.TopicManager.Endpoints=default -h <docker image name> -p 10000
+IceStorm.TopicManager.Endpoints=tcp -h <docker image name> -p 10000

 #
 # This property defines the endpoints on which the topic